Structural schemes for hamiltonian systems: Introduction

-The structural method was recently introduced, in \cite{CMM23}, to solve ODE systems.
+The structural method was recently introduced, in \cite{CMM23,CMMC25}, to solve ODE systems.
 It provides a systematic way of constructing implicit schemes with a highly compact stencil, which have an arbitrarily high order of accuracy together with unconditional stability.
 The technique relies on separating the physical part of the problem, i.e., the system of ODEs, from the discretization, which only involves the unknown quantities associated with the grid.
 In practice, the data is gathered into blocks, corresponding to several time steps to be solved simultaneously.
 This methodology was also adapted to one-dimensional boundary-valued problems in \cite{CPPL2023}.
-In this case, the structural method achieves a sixth-order accurate approximations using a tiny stencil of three points.
+In this case, the structural method achieves a sixth-order accurate approximations using a tiny stencil of three points. \rall{Very recently, a complete study of the structural method for ODE systems \cite{CMMC25} has been carried out where linear stability, convergence, numerical errors and spectral resolution \rbbis{were analyzed} together with a wide spectrum of benchmarks to assess the accuracy and stability and the ability to handle stiff problems.}

-In this paper, we develop and adapt the structural method to Hamiltonian systems, taking into account the specificities of such systems, namely the conservation of several invariants, and the two-variable nature of the problem.
+In this paper, we develop and adapt the structural method to Hamiltonian systems, considering the specificities of such systems, namely the conservation of several invariants, and the two-variable nature of the problem.
 The paper is organized as follows.
 First, we present the structural method for ordinary differential equations in \cref{sec:structural_method_ODEs}, introducing two formulations, the first using only the ODE and the second adding information related to the time derivative of the ODE.
-Then, the structural method is applied to Hamiltonian scalar problems in \cref{sec:Hamiltonian_scalar} and to general Hamiltonian systems in \cref{sec:Hamiltonian_vector}, thus constructing high-order accurate and stable schemes for Hamiltonian systems.
+Then, the structural method is applied to Hamiltonian \rb{one-body} problems in \cref{sec:Hamiltonian_scalar} and to general \rb{multi-body} Hamiltonian systems in \cref{sec:Hamiltonian_vector}, thus constructing high-order accurate and stable schemes for Hamiltonian systems.
 Finally, we present numerical results in \cref{sec:benchmarks} to demonstrate the efficiency and accuracy of the proposed schemes.
 Several Hamiltonian systems are considered, from simple separable examples to more complex non-separable ones, to illustrate the performance of the structural method in various contexts.